Last updated: June 21, 2026

 Routine Consistency

-Horses are creatures of habit in a way that’s easy to underestimate.
+Horses are creatures of habit to a degree that’s easy to underestimate.
 Consistent feeding times, consistent training schedules, consistent stabling arrangements, and consistent handling by familiar people all contribute to a horse’s baseline stress level.
 Disruptions — travel, stabling changes, handler changes — should be managed as deliberately as any training decision, because their effect on a horse’s mental state is real and measurable in performance.

 Social Needs

 Horses are herd animals.
-Isolation — even in the relatively stimulating environment of a racing barn — is a meaningful stressor for many horses.
+Isolation — even in the stimulating environment of a racing barn — is a meaningful stressor for many horses.
 Companion animals (ponies, goats, other horses visible across a fence) reduce isolation stress and lower baseline anxiety for horses that respond to social deprivation.
-This is less glamorous than a blinker decision, but for some horses it’s more consequential.
+For some horses it can make a more practical difference than any equipment decision.

 Environmental Enrichment

 Stall-based stereotypic behaviors — cribbing, weaving, stall-walking — are stress responses that develop when horses don’t have enough environmental stimulation.
-They’re both symptoms of chronic stress and, once established, contributors to it.
 Toys, mirrors, varied turnout schedules, and objects that give the horse something to interact with can reduce the frequency and intensity of these behaviors.
-They won’t eliminate a deeply established stereotypy, but they can prevent one from developing and can reduce the severity of established ones.
+They won’t eliminate a deeply established stereotypy, but they can prevent one from developing and reduce the severity of established ones.

 When to Call the Vet